 Here is another image shot in a relatively better lighting condition, yet some shadow areas remained, and they could do with a little bit of tweaking.

 I followed the same steps as in Experiment 1.
 For this image too Noiseless AI suggested that I choose the Low setting.
-I am happy to comply.
+I was happy to comply, but it ultimately needed the High setting.

 Here is a side-by-side comparison of before and after blown up to show the changes.